Are you an adviser? Go to Unbiased Pro

 • Stocks and shares ISAs: These protect a range of investment incomes from tax.

-Apart from Lifetime ISAs, you can have multiple ISAs of the same type and choose to put all your allowance into one ISA or split it between several.
+Except in the case of lifetime ISAs, you can have multiple ISAs of the same type and choose to put all your allowance into one ISA or split it between several.

-You can't carry over your allowance into future years, so if you only invest £10,000 in one year, that doesn’t allow you to invest £30,000 in the following year.
-It’s a £20,000 limit each year.
+You can't carry over your ISA allowance into future years, so if you only invest £10,000 in one year, that doesn’t allow you to invest £30,000 in the following year.
+It’s currently a £20,000 limit each year.

 What is a savings account?